-It is the first of two on-the-ground tests we conduct in preparation for the 2030 Census.
+The 2026 Census Test is the first of two field tests we conduct in preparation for the 2030 Census.

 The public will start responding to the test in Spring 2026.
 You will be able to respond online.
 Census takers and some postal workers will follow up with households that don’t respond to collect responses in person.

-The Census Bureau has announced changes to the 2026 Census Test.
-This operational test in support of the 2030 Census will focus on operations in two test site locations.
-The Census Bureau remains committed to conducting the most accurate count in history for the 2030 Census and looks forward to the continued partnership with local communities.
+This test will focus on operations in two test sites: Huntsville, AL and Spartanburg, SC.
+The Census Bureau is committed to achieving our mission of getting a complete and accurate count in the 2030 Census and looks forward to the continued engagement with local communities and the USPS.

 If you were selected to participate, your response is important.
 The Census Bureau is testing new enhancements and innovations in this operational test that may be used in the 2030 Census.
 By taking part, you help us understand what works well and what needs to be improved.